 The dielectron analysis is in many points similar to the dimuon one, with kinematic cuts and exclusivity requirements.
-On the other hand, the $pp(\gamma\gamma \to e^+e^-)pp$ events are selected by a dedicated exclusive dielectron Level-1 trigger and a corresponding HLT path (Fig. 8.17).
+On the other hand, the $pp(\gamma\gamma \rightarrow e^+e^-)pp$ events are selected by a dedicated exclusive dielectron Level-1 trigger and a corresponding HLT path (FIG. 8.17).

-8.4.1 Online selection of $\gamma\gamma \rightarrow e^+e^-$
+8.4.1 Online selection of $\gamma \gamma \rightarrow e^+ e^-$

-The production of an electron-positron pair via photon-photon interaction, $\gamma\gamma \to e^+e^-$ , is quite different from the corresponding $\mu^+\mu^-$ production, from the experimental point of view.
+The production of an electron-positron pair via photon-photon interaction, $\gamma\gamma \rightarrow e^+e^-$, is quite different from the corresponding $\mu^+\mu^-$ production, from the experimental point of view.
 Whilst muons leave a very clear signature in the detector, electrons require a more advanced reconstruction for their identification.
-The kinematics of these events, as shown in Fig. 8.2, is also driven by the $E_T$ dependence of the cross-section, as the transverse energy is the limiting variable for the trigger definition.
-The default double isolated electron-gamma (in short, di-iso $e/\gamma$ ) L1 trigger has a $E_T$ threshold at 8 GeV, and let pass only 1.47 pb of the events of interest.
+The kinematics of these events, as shown in FIG. 8.2, is also driven by the E_T dependence of the cross-section, as the transverse energy is the limiting variable for the trigger definition.
+The default double isolated electron-gamma (in short, di-iso e/γ) L1 trigger has a E_T threshold at 8 GeV, and let pass only 1.47 pb of the events of interest.

-The strategy to improve the selection at L1 is then to decrease the $E_T$ cut on electron candidates.
-But then, the HLT input stage could face an overwhelming flow of data if no new rejection mechanism is introduced.
+The strategy to improve the selection at L1 is then to decrease the E_T cut on electron candidates.
+But then, the HLT input stage could face an overwhelming flow of data if no new rejection mechanism is introduced5.
 The solution is to introduce new requirements on the selected events, in this case in terms of exclusivity.
-The ideal $\gamma\gamma \to e^+e^-$ event has only two electrons in the central detector, and possibly the scattered protons p seen in the VFDs.
-Similarly to muon pairs, the electron pairs are balanced in $\phi$ and $p_T$ (Fig. 8.3 and 8.4).
+The ideal $\gamma\gamma \rightarrow e^+e^-$ event has only two electrons in the central detector, and possibly the scattered protons p seen in the VFDs.
+Similarly to muon pairs, the electron pairs are balanced in φ and p_T (FIG. 8.3 and 8.4).
 Hence, the trigger scheme could rely on the exclusivity (i.e. the fact that only two electrons are present in the central detector), on the tight equality of their transverse momentum, and on their perfect alignment in the transverse plane.
 The improvements in selection efficiency obtained by the definition of a new Exclusive Double Isolated EGamma Level-1 trigger bit are detailed here below.

-Level-1 trigger At L1, the exclusivity condition is precisely used in unison with a lower $E_T$ threshold, in order to keep the trigger bit output rate to reasonable values, and to improve the signal selection efficiency.
-The approach relies on counting the number of electron candidates in the event, which is naively equal to two.
+Level-1 trigger At L1, the exclusivity condition is precisely used in unison with a lower E_T threshold, in order to keep the trigger bit output rate to reasonable values, and to improve the signal selection efficiency.
+The approach

+5One should remember that collisions produce most of the time soft QCD interactions, with a lot of low energy and low E_T particles.
+Lowering the trigger thresholds leads to increasing the trigger output rate. relies on counting the number of electron candidates in the event, which is naively equal to two.
 At L1, electrons and photons can not be distinguished from each other.
 Moreover, it is required here that the candidate are separated from other detected particles, making them isolated.
-These are referred here to iso- $e/\gamma$ candidates.
+These are referred here to iso- e/γ candidates.
 Here are the key elements leading to the definition of a new L1 trigger bit for $\gamma\gamma \to e^+e^-$ events.